From the food they eat to the air they breathe, protecting children from harm is of the utmost importance to all parents.

 To use any type of car seat safely, it's vitally important to follow the manufacturer's recommendations.
 Look for their guidance on when to transition to forward-facing, and only make the change when your child meets the requirements.

 The best toddler car seat on the market in 2020 based on consumer reviews was a convertible car seat - the Safety 1st Guide 65/Eddie Bauer XRS 65.
 It was praised for its slim design, adjustable features, and comparatively low price tag.
+Upon revisiting the top rated car seats in 2022, the Graco 4Ever 4-in-1 Convertible Car Seat seems to be topping the safety charts.

-Pre-School to 8 Years Of Age
+Pre-School to 8 Years of Age

 While your child may be keen to progress out of their car seat, the safest course is to continue until they reach the maximum weight requirements.
 If your car has headrests, then you can safely transition them to a backless booster seat.
 If not, choose a high-backed booster seat.